1993 - Out On Bail

 * NB : tracks from the so-called "Cradle 2 The Grave" demo tape.

-Out On Bail Demo is the so-called "Cradle To The Grave" demo tape
+Out On Bail demo album is the so-called "Cradle To The Grave" tape

 It is said that the tape was among 2Pac's personal stuff.
 This demo tape clearly includes tracks from the solo album 2Pac was working on in late 93, like we can see in his handwritten papers and notebooks.

-This tape was commonly named "Cradle 2 The Grave" by the first people who leaked it because of that track being included in the tape.
-In our opinion, the song "Cradle 2 The Grave" was added to that "demo" tape full of Pac's solo material just in order to show Interscope the new project 2Pac and his team were working on at the same time : Thug Life Vol. 1.
-Other group songs like "Judgement Day" or "Introduced 2 The Game" could be fresh recorded material aimed for that new collective project (cf. Honor Among Thugz).
+This tape was commonly named "Cradle 2 The Grave" by the first people who leaked it because of that track being included in the tape - in its original form (what added to the confusion of the whole thing being a Thug Life project).
+In our opinion, the song "Cradle 2 The Grave" was just added to that "demo" tape full of Pac's solo material just in order to show Interscope the new project 2Pac and his team were working on at the same time : Thug Life Volume 1.
+Other group songs like "Judgement Day" or "Introduced 2 The Game" are probably fresh recorded material aimed for that new collective project (cf. Honor Among Thugz).

 Out on Bail : "The album in Stores Spring '94"

-In fact, when you consider carefully the handwritten documents 2Pac left in his notebooks, it is perfectly clear that "Out On Bail" had always been the planned title for his new solo album before it turned to "R U Still Down" circa January '94.
+In fact, when you consider carefully the handwritten documents 2Pac left in his notebooks, it is perfectly clear that "Out On Bail" was one of his planned title for his new solo album before it turned to "R U Still Down" circa January '94.
 There are no intermediate step within Out On Bail could be the title for the Thug Life project.
-Especially if we consider that circa Nov. - December of 93, 2Pac had already found a title for his Thug Life project, and it was Thug Life Vol. 1 : Honor Among.
+Especially if we consider that circa Nov. - December of 93, 2Pac had already found the title of his Thug Life project : Thug Life Vol. 1 : Honor Among Thugz.

-When 2Pac has to give up his original concept album called Thug Life
+Why 2Pac has to give up his original concept album called Thug Life ?

-Following Natasha Walker's interview, a tape of that album (with "Is It Cool 2 Fuck" in it) was leaked circa October (?).
-It was probably the Thug Life Demo Tape, what could explain the fact that this tape and its tracks have been more or less always available in usual bootlegs.
-So she said Tupac decided to scrap the whole project.
-That's why the first tracklists of that project look like he was trying to combine remaing tracks from both projects.
+Following a Natasha Walker's interview, a tape of that album (with "Is It Cool 2 Fuck" in it ; she heard the Dogg Pound listening at it in Interscope studios) was leaked circa end of Sept. - Oct.
+93. It was very probably the Thug Life Demo Tape, what would explain the fact this tape and its tracks have been more or less always available in usual bootlegs.
+Natasha Walker told that Tupac was absolutely furious and decided to scrap the whole double project.
+That's why the first tracklists of his new project of solo album looks like he was trying to combine remaining tracks from both projects.

 With the exchange of gunfire with police officers off-duty in Atlanta (last day of October) and then the charges for rape and illegal possession of firearm (in November)...
 2Pac and Interscope decided to remake or remove songs with too explicit violent lyrics against police or women.
-It can sound strange when you think to "Runnin' from the Police" and "Open Fire" but in fact the Soulja voice was often much more violent in the Thug Life original projects...
+It can sound strange when you think to "Runnin' from the Police" and "Open Fire" but the second one will finally be scrapped from the next sequence R U Still Down.

 "Easy Mo Bee" sessions (October-December '93 in New York)